Skip to content

 What Happened to “The Buildings” at the Stirling Manor?

-Shortly after Alexander’s death in 1783 the estate was unoccupied.
+Shortly after Alexander died in 1783, the estate was unoccupied.
 Numerous attempts to gain funds to maintain the house were petitioned to Congress to no avail.
-It was to be hoped that Lady Kitty visit after she moved to New York but she didn’t.
-After years, as its glories soon departed.
-Before the advent of the next century it was a scene of ruin.
-The drawing-room, with its stuccoed ceiling and decorations of goddesses and cupids, where Lord Stirling and his daughters sang hymns to the accompaniment of a little London spinet, still in existence, was in total disrepair.
-The tiled courtyard, where many a lordly coach, had rumbled, was broken up, and the Stirling gilt coach, itself a reminder of Sir Charles Grandison’s day, was a roosting-place for fowl.
+It was hoped that Lady Kitty would visit after she moved to New York, but she didn’t.
+After years, its glories soon departed.
+Before the advent of the next century, it was a scene of ruin.
+The drawing room, with its stuccoed ceiling and decorations of goddesses and cupids, where Lord Stirling and his daughters sang hymns to the accompaniment of a little London spinet, still in existence, was in total disrepair.
+The tiled courtyard, where many a lordly coach, had rumbled, was broken up, and the Stirling gilt coach, itself a reminder of Sir Charles Grandison’s day, was a roosting place for fowl.
 The entire estate became a dreary picture of neglect and ruin.

 It was written that 10 years after staying as a winter resident, Nathaniel Green visited the Stirling Manor: “In faded majesty, as if to mourn the dissolution of an ancient race.
 It’s grand hall and decorated drawing room were being used as a “store-house” and piled with sacks of corn and wheat.
 Pigs and poultry roamed at will in the paved quadrangle, and its surrounding stables and coachhouse were fast going to ruin.”